Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Introduction

-The constrained BSDEs with jumps offer a natural unifying framework to represent these three distinct types of BSDE.
-We believe that the representation of a multidimensional obliquely reflected BSDEs by a one dimensional constrained BSDE with jumps is numerically very promising.
-It offers the possibility to generalize the results of \cite{be06} and develop an entirely probabilistic algorithm for solving Markovian switching problems.
-Furthermore, this algorithm could solve high dimensional systems of variational inequalities, which relates directly to multidimensional BSDEs with oblique reflections, see \cite{ht07} for more details.
-The algorithm as well as the Feynman Kac representation of general constrained BSDEs with jumps is currently under study and will appear in \cite{ek09}. \\
+We believe that the representation of a multidimensional obliquely reflected BSDE by a one-dimensional constrained BSDE with jumps is {also} numerically very promising.
+As developed in \cite{bptw11}, it offers the possibility to solve high-dimensional optimal switching problems via a natural extension of the entirely probabilistic numerical scheme studied in \cite{be06}.
+Such type of algorithm could also solve high dimensional systems of variational inequalities, which relate directly to multidimensional BSDEs with oblique reflections, see \cite{ht07} for more details.
+The algorithm as well as the Feynman Kac representation of general constrained BSDEs with jumps are presented in \cite{ek09}. \\